netxms/netxms-doc/admin/appendix.rst

      - Enable (yes) or disable (no) creation of agent's crash dumps.
 Windows only
      - no
    * - DataDirectory
-     - Directory where additional agent filws will be stored.
+     - Directory where additional agent files will be stored.
 Like policies files, local agent database, etc.
-     - Default value varey dependin on platform.
+     - Default value vary depending on platform.
 Windows: %NETXMS_HOME%\\var, Linux: /var/lib/netxms or %NETXMS_HOME%/var/lib/netxms.
    * - DailyLogFileSuffix
      - Log file name suffix used when ``LogRotationMode`` is set to 1 (daily), can contain `strftime(3C) <http://www.unix.com/man-page/opensolaris/3c/strftime/>`_ macros
      - %Y%m%d